-Reporting Interval: The reporting interval for violations to be included in this PWS Annual Compliance Report, which is to be submitted to EPA by July 1, 2005, is from January 1, 2005 through December 31, 2005.
+Reporting Interval: The reporting interval for violations to be included in this PWS Annual Compliance Report is from January 1, 2006 through December 31, 2006.

 Surface Water Treatment Rule: The Surface Water Treatment Rule establishes criteria under which water systems supplied by surface water sources, or ground water sources under the direct influence of surface water, must filter and disinfect their water [40 CFR 141, Subpart H].
 Violations of the "Surface Water Treatment Rule" are to be reported for the following four categories: